Medicare in Oregon

 You generally don’t have to pay a monthly premium for Medicare Part A if you (or your spouse) worked at least 10 years (40 quarters) under Medicare-covered employment and paid Medicare taxes while working.
 Typically you pay a monthly premium for Medicare Part B.

-Medicare Supplement (Medigap) plans in Oregon
+Medicare Supplement (Medigap) insurance plans in Oregon

 Medicare Part D Prescription Drug Plans in Oregon